sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.3.4
+- Added validation to avoid duplicate specifications based on context and name.
 ### v0.3.3
 - Fixed 'type' property for Server variables
 - Added missing 'type' property to specs.json